 - 6.1.2 Policy RA1 of the Herefordshire Core Strategy (2011-2031) identifies the rural housing strategy and states that within the Hereford Housing Market Area (HMA) approximately 1870 dwellings will be required over the plan period and villages should have a target of 18% growth. - 6.1.3 Policy RA2 of the Herefordshire Core Strategy (2011-2031) states that the growth target will assist to inform the level of housing development in the villages.
 All Neighbourhood Development Plans shall aim to provide levels of housing to proportionally meet these targets in a locally focused way. - 6.1.4 The Herefordshire Core Strategy indicates that the proportional growth is based on the number of dwellings in the Parish.
-This has been identified as a figure of 684 dwellings (Census 2011 figures and parish count). - 6.1.5 Applying the housing growth target of 18% for the plan period, Burghill Parish is required to find in the region of 123 new dwellings.
-Planning completions and commitments to date account for approximately 19 dwellings in total, with an additional 24 dwellings at Pye Finch provisionally granted permission on 7th October 2015, subject to a Section 106 agreement.
-Deducting a figure of 20 for windfalls over the plan period, a figure in the region of 60 dwellings is appropriate indicative growth target to plan for within this Neighbourhood Development Plan for the Burghill Parish. - 6.1.6 However, it is also realised that the commitment figure is variable and will rise in relation to planning permissions that are granted throughout the plan period - 6.1.7 The Core Strategy identifies Burghill and Tillington as being settlements which will be the main focus of proportionate housing development. - 6.1.8 Other relevant Herefordshire Core Strategy Polices are as follows: SS1, RA3, RA4, RA5, H2, and H3. - 6.1.9 The results of the Questionnaire showed that there was a clear consensus that the Neighbourhood Development Plan should identify sites for housing, with 84% in agreement
+This has been identified as a figure of 684 dwellings (Census 2011 figures and parish count). - 6.1.5 Applying the housing growth target of 18% for the plan period, Burghill Parish is required to find in the region of 123 new dwellings. - 6.1.6 April 2017 Housing land figures are as follows: